CMeeg/next-azure/README.md

 If this is / will be a "production" app then option 2 will be more cost effective in the long run because you pay for only one App Service and the slots "come for free" - currently 5 slots are available on an App Service using the "S1" SKU.

 The reason the "Getting started" instructions in this doc don't use slots by default is because it is assumed that if you're only just getting started then you will want to limit costs as far as is possible until you are sure this setup will work for your project, at which point you will probably want to switch to using slots as it is more suitable for production apps.
+I also didn't want to be responsible for people getting unexpected bills!

-If you have only just set up your account, or are a Visual Studio subscriber you may have a certain amount of credit, which will negate or limit costs in which case it may just be better to go with slots from the start.
+If you have only just set up your account, or are a Visual Studio subscriber you may have a certain amount of free credit, which will negate or limit costs in which case it may just be better to go with slots from the start.

 ### Can I use TypeScript with this example?

 Next.js fully supports TypeScript, but the code specific to this example repo is currently not "typed".
 I do have typed versions of this code in another project that I will bring across to here when I find time.

-### Can I use GitHub Actions instead of Azure DevOps pipelines?
+### Can I use GitHub Actions instead of Azure DevOps Pipelines?

 I don't see why not, but I haven't "ported" the Pipeline over yet myself.
 It is on my TODO list for this project, but not particularly high up so hopefully I will find the time at some point.
+The one thing I'm not really sure about is if there is anything similar to Environments or Variable Groups in GitHub Actions - if not then it might not be so straight-forward.

-If you're reading this and think you could take that on then I would appreciate the contribution!
+If you're reading this and think you could take on porting this over to GitHub Actions then I would appreciate the contribution!

 ### Why a Windows app service and not Linux?